 - Many to One – Four members earn credits doing a garden clean-up for a senior.

 - Many-Many — A whole lot of people earn credits organizing and participating in a community pet-parade.

 The Pet Parade

-Let’s take a look at that last many-many example again – the Community Pet Parade.
-Organizing the Pet Parade could quickly burn up 200+ hours of volunteer time.
-Question: Who pays out the credits?
+Organizing a Community Pet Parade could quickly burn up 200+ hours of volunteer time.

-Since the parade is a public event, no-one spends any credits to attend.
-The sponsoring organization gets no time credits in return.
+Since the parade is a public event, no-one spends any credits to attend on the day.
+The sponsoring organizations spend lots of time credits to get the job done, but they are not able to ask for time credits in return.

 Is Each As Good As The Other?

 Depending on the context, Timebanking will often assign equal importance to receiving as well as giving.

 The Pet Parade example above demonstrates something about giving and receiving in a timebank.
 The organization that sponsored the parade received hundreds of hours of services from timebank members.
 It went into “debt.”
 But this was seen as a plus!

 Unlike the money economy, where debt is often considered a bad thing, giving and receiving can both be valued as contributing to the purpose of building stronger ties in community.